 Treat All Stains From the Front

-As tempting as it is to tackle the stain on shirt by rubbing away, turn it inside out and start there.
+As tempting as it is to tackle the stain on a shirt by rubbing away, turn it inside out and start there.
 By treating a stain from the back of the fabric, you are pushing the stain out of the fabric fibers rather than rubbing it in deeper.
 Learn more about spot treating stains to save yourself from embarrassment and to reduce your laundry loads.Continue to 6 of 11 below.

 Chlorine Bleach Boosts Detergent Power

 Chlorine bleach and detergents can actually cancel each other out and leave your clothes still looking dull and stained.
 To allow the enzymes in the laundry detergents time to do their job of whitening and brightening, wait about 5 minutes after the wash cycle begins to add your diluted bleach.